HomuraNagato/patches/README.md

 ## Patches Description

-This is an application of the blur-deblur teams (name not final) neural network (NN) focused deblur algorithms on heterogenous images.
+This is an application of the blur-deblur teams neural network (NN) focused deblur algorithms on heterogenous images.
 Most deblur algorithms assume an entire image is blurred.
 This project aims to deblur portions of an image.
 This is done in multiple steps.